mfidino/historic_birds/README.md

 *Strolling through a century: replicating historical bird surveys to explore 100 years of change in an urban bird community*

+I've detailed all the files that are present within this repository on the readme.
+If the data is tabular, there is a small metadata table for it here that describes what each column represents.
+Following the analysis scripts header, each one represents a different folder in the repository.

 ### Analysis scripts in the working directory

 The working directory of this repository has five scripts.